Margaret Haig Thomas, 2nd Viscountess Rhondda: Personal life

 In 1908 she married Humphrey Mackworth, who later inherited his father's baronetcy.
 They divorced in December 1922.
 She never remarried.
 She lived with Time and Tide magazine editor Helen Archdale in the late 1920s.
-She later had a close relationship with Winifred Holtby, the author of South Riding, who was in a "friendship" with the writer Vera Brittain.
+She was close friends with Winifred Holtby, the author of South Riding, which led to jealousy from Holtby's dear friend, the writer Vera Brittain.
 She subsequently spent 25 years living with writer and editor Theodora Bosanquet, who acted as amanuensis to Henry James from 1907 to 1916.

 Posthumous recognition

 In 2015, the annual Mackworth Lecture was launched by the Institute of Directors in her honour.

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

 Lady Rhondda was one of five women shortlisted in 2019 to be portrayed in the first statue of a woman to be erected in Cardiff.
-The statue is being made by Jane Robbins and is planned to be installed in Newport in 2024.
+Subsequently, the Monumental Welsh Women campaign aimed to erect statues in Wales of all five women.
+Statues depicting Betty Campbell, Elaine Morgan and Cranogwen have since been unveiled, with one for Elizabeth Andrews planned for 2025.
+The Lady Rhondda statue was created by artist Jane Robbins and was installed in Newport on 25th September 2024.
+The statue includes a circle of hands cast from about forty women’s hands, among them the hands of Olivette Otele and Helen Ward.